axeluhl/sailing-analytics/wiki/info/landscape/amazon-ec2.md

 and to the `DDNSMapped-x-HTTP` (in all the DDNSMapped servers).
 These are the target groups for the default rules and it ensures availability to the ARCHIVE especially.
 Currently, the new approach tags instances with `disposableProxy` to indicate it hosts no vital services. `ReverseProxy` also identifies any reverse proxies.
 The health check for the target groups would change to trigger a script which returns different error codes: healthy/200 if in the same AZ as the archive (or if the failover archive is in use), whilst unhealthy/503 if in different AZs.
 This will reduce cross-AZ, archive traffic costs, but maintain availability and load balancing.

+For security groups of the central reverse proxy, we want Webserver, as well as Disposable Reverse Proxy.
+The diposables just have the latter.

 There is hope to also deploy the httpd on already existing instances, which have free resources and a certain tag permitting this co-deployment.
 Most of sapsailing.com no longer cares about SSL and does not need to have an SSL certificate.
 Sail-insight still does though.
 The central reverse proxy offers the following services: